k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/12_broadway_as_a_population_exercise.md

 <ul>
 <pre><code>
+1. The <strong>iid</strong> holds the Instance ID of the execution, in the above example - customer ID.
+The <strong>parent_rows</strong> is the iterator of the parent rows, in the example - the list of activity IDs under the given customer.
+2. The SQL statement is: SELECT * FROM CASES WHERE ACTIVITY_ID IN (...)
+AND STATUS = ...
-1. Add an Actor to <strong>Stage 1</strong> in the template flow to perform the required data manipulations.
+3. Add an Actor to <strong>Stage 1</strong> in the template flow to perform the required data manipulations.

 </code></pre>
 </ul>